rhockenbury/homebridge-ecowitt-weather-sensors/README.md

 The full list of all [Ecowitt sensors](https://shop.ecowitt.com/collections/Wifi-sensor) and [Ecowitt consoles](https://shop.ecowitt.com/collections/console) can be found on the [Ecowitt online store](https://shop.ecowitt.com/).

-This plugin currently supports the Ecowitt devices shown in the table below.
-If your Ecowitt device is currently not supported, [please open a feature request](https://github.com/rhockenbury/homebridge-ecowitt/issues/new?assignees=\&labels=enhancement\&projects=\&template=feature-request.md\&title=).
+This plugin currently supports the Ecowitt devices shown in the tables below.
+If your Ecowitt gateway, console and/or sensor is currently not supported, [please open a feature request](https://github.com/rhockenbury/homebridge-ecowitt/issues/new?assignees=\&labels=enhancement\&projects=\&template=feature-request.md\&title=).

+### Gateways and Consoles

 | Device | Description | Service | Product Image |
 | -------- | ------- | ------- | ------ |